flowroute/flowroute-sdk-v3-nodejs/README.md

 *   [deleteACNAMRecord(cnamId, callback)](#) \- Lets you delete a CNAM record from your account.
 This will automatically disassociate all numbers associated with this CNAM record.

-The following shows an example of a single Node.js file that imports the Flowroute API client and all the required modules.
+The following shows **number_route_message_demo.js** as an example single file which imports the Flowroute API client and all the required modules.
 The Node.js library v3 comes with three demo files named after the API resources they interact with: **number_route_message_demo.js** for Numbers v2, Routes v2, and Messages v2.1, **e911_demo.js** for E911s v2, and **cnam_demo.js** for CNAMs v2.
 You can edit and run any of the demo files for testing purposes.

 ```node
 #!/usr/bin/env node